Going to court to resolve

 - The other party engages in the process but fails to abide by their duty to provide full and frank financial disclosure;

 - Negotiation or mediation has failed due to an issue that cannot be resolved other than by determination by a Judge.

 Most definitely!
 Most matters do not require you to attend court.
-Mediation can be arranged and when agreement is reached it can be lodged with the court without either party actually having to attend court.
+An alternative dispute resolution or mediation can be arranged and when agreement is reached it can be lodged with the court without either party actually having to attend court.

 This is by far the most common way matters are resolved and is definitely our preference as it saves considerable cost, both financial and emotional.